CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

       * [Linux](https://github.com/CSCfi/crypt4gh-gui/releases/download/v1.3.0/crypt4gh-gui-python3.10-linux-amd64.zip)

 2. After downloading and unzipping the Crypt4GH application, you can find it in your downloads folder.
 When you open it, you might encounter an error message.
-In this case, click on _More info_ and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietotekniikan keskus Oy) and click on _Run anyway_.
+In this case, click **More info** and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietotekniikan keskus Oy) and click **Run anyway**.

-3. Open the Crypt4GH application and press _Select File_.
-Select the file that needs to be encrypted.
-Click on _Open_.
+3. Open the Crypt4GH application and click Select file button.
+Select the file that needs to be encrypted from the browser window and click **Open**.

-4. The file name will be displayed under _File to encrypt_.
-Click on _Encrypt_.
+4. The file name will be displayed under File to encrypt.
+Click **Encrypt**.

 5. The Crypt4GH application will create an encrypted file in the same folder as the original file, with the extension being `.c4gh`.
 For example, encrypting the file `my_data1.csv` will produce a new encrypted file named `my_data.csv.c4gh`.
 Unfortunately, the Cryp4GH application does not provide a progress bar, and the encryption process can last up to several minutes.
 [![SDConnect-cryp4ghapplication](images/connect/connect_encryption_large.png)](images/connect/connect_encryption_large.png)

-6. Now, you can upload the encrypted file (or a folder containing encrypted data) to SD Connect.
-Follow steps in above paragraph (link)
+8. Now, you can upload the encrypted file (or a folder containing encrypted data) to SD Connect.
+Follow steps in above paragraph (link).